PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 then run affected and standard gates sequentially under `uv`, confirm the expected 27/25 inventory, and commit and push the implementation.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Post-SiNet QKV/ReLU-Split-all implementation checkpoint

+`passes/post_sinet_qkv_relu_split_all_orchestration.py` now provides
+`run_post_sinet_qkv_relu_split_all_cleanup()`.
+It receives the exact shared `ModelIRPassContext`, calls `run_qkv_attention()` with that context and its unchanged defaults, then calls `optimize_transpose_relu_split_all_outputs_to_nhwc_chains()` with the same context's exact model and `LayoutState`.
+It returns both complete raw results by identity.
+Runtime injection proves fixed order, context/model/layout identity, implicit default-option forwarding, and result identity without result-driven control flow.

+The lowerer removes `_post_sinet_qkv_attention_results` and supplies the new owner's element `[1]` directly to the unchanged `cleanup.post_sinet.relu_split_all_outputs` record.
+The recorded post-SiNet BatchMatMul adjacent-flags phase remains its direct predecessor and the recorded ReLU/Split/Conv/Concat phase remains its direct successor.
+Both child owners, the retained lowerer compatibility wrappers, the independent terminal QKV route, public APIs, artifacts, dependencies, and TensorFlow isolation remain unchanged.

+The first fixed 10-file affected run was deliberately executed before stale expectations were changed and recorded `293 passed / 10 failed`, with failures across 6 files.
+All failures were stale top-level target, direct-wrapper, route-count, owner-expression, or neighboring-boundary assertions caused by the ownership move.
+No runtime identity, schema, phase-count, or TensorFlow failure was found.
+Sequential validation now passes: focused `5`, fixed affected `303`, terminal-layout/efficiency `92`, core `55`, result contracts `196`, phase store `2`, and TensorFlow import-blocking, default-direct, and `-cotof` `11`.
+Ruff, bytecode compilation, and whitespace checks pass.

+The read-only AST audit reports 27 raw unconsumed results and 25 managed results after excluding exactly `_layout_pass_set_1_initial_attention_recovery_results` and `_layout_pass_set_1_post_binary_attention_recovery_results`.
+The removed post-SiNet QKV target has zero stores, the new ReLU owner expression occurs once, and the phase store remains exactly 128 calls, 128 unique IDs, and 128 owner expressions.
+No real-model conversion was repeated for this ownership-only extraction.
+The temporary initial affected-run report was removed from `/tmp` after its failure classification was preserved here.

+At resume, refresh the managed 25-result inventory and choose the next smallest source-adjacent, semantically closed observation-only boundary.
+Characterize its guards, recorded phase neighbors, option policy, exact context and callback identities, complete child schemas, and independent routes before changing production.
+Continue to run all `uv` validation sequentially, then commit and push each complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.